snitch-org/snitch/README.md

      - Macro to mark a test as skipped: `SKIP(msg)`.
      - Matchers use a different API (see [Matchers](#matchers) below).

-If you need features that are not in the list above, please use _Catch2_.
+If you need features that are not in the list above, please use _Catch2_ or _doctest_.

 Notable current limitations: